 Hobart Harvey served as the Vice President of Financial Services for the Virginia Health Care Association (VHCA), a position he recently retired from after 18 years of service.
 His primary responsibilities with VHCA included monitoring Medicare and Medicaid payment issues and related reform initiatives on behalf of the Association’s nursing facility and assisted living facility members.
 Along with his financial responsibilities, Mr. Harvey worked collaboratively with Virginia’s Medicaid agency to identify and implement solutions for enhancing oral health for residents of long term care facilities.
 Prior to joining VHCA, Mr. Harvey served as regional Director of Financial Analysis for the Daughters of Charity National Health System-East, now Ascension Health, in Baltimore, Maryland, where he had overall responsibility for the financial reporting and capital project review and analysis function for the region’s fourteen hospitals and health systems.
 Mr. Harvey also held the position of Senior Manager with Ernst & Young where he provided a variety of financial and reimbursement consulting services to both nursing facilities and hospitals.
 Mr. Harvey is a graduate of West Virginia University.

 Jeremy Gray is the Chief Operating Officer of HCA Virginia’s Chippenham Hospital.
-Jeremy was Chief Operating Office at Fort Walton Beach Medical Center, Fort Walton Beach, Florida.
+Jeremy was Chief Operating Officer at Fort Walton Beach Medical Center, Fort Walton Beach, Florida.
 Jeremy joined HCA in 2012 following 4 years with Community Health Systems in the Shelbyville, Tennessee and Jackson, Tennessee markets.
-While in Shelbyville, Jeremy completed $50 million replacement facility at Heritage Medical Center and was promoted to CEO of Haywood Park Community Hospital in Brownsville, Tennessee.
-Being a long time resident of the Gulf Coast, Jeremy accepted a position at Fort Walton Beach During his tenure at Fort Walton Beach Medical Center, the facility was awarded a $25 million ED expansion, completed Level 2 trauma consultative visit of the American College of Surgeons, approved expansion of the rehabilitation hospital, and scored the lowest RFI/surveyor day in HCA for 2015.
-Jeremy is a member of the American College of Healthcare Executives and has served as a Haywood County Chamber of Commerce Board member, Brownsville Rotary Club member, and is currently a Board member of Covenant Hospice.
+While in Shelbyville, Jeremy completed a $50 million replacement facility at Heritage Medical Center and was promoted to CEO of Haywood Park Community Hospital in Brownsville, Tennessee.
+Being a long time resident of the Gulf Coast, Jeremy accepted a position at Fort Walton Beach.
+During his tenure at Fort Walton Beach Medical Center, the facility was awarded a $25 million ED expansion, completed Level 2 trauma consultative visit of the American College of Surgeons, approved expansion of the rehabilitation hospital, and scored the lowest RFI/surveyor day in HCA for 2015.
+Jeremy is a member of the American College of Healthcare Executives and has served as a Haywood County Chamber of Commerce Board member, Brownsville Rotary Club member, and is currently a Board member of Covenant Hospice Medical Center in order to be in closer proximity to family that reside in Mobile, Alabama.
 Jeremy received his Bachelor of Science in Physical Therapy from University of South Alabama in Mobile, Alabama and a Master of Science in Health Administration from the University of Alabama at Birmingham.
 Jeremy and his wife Holly have 3 children, Thomas, Ian, and Caroline Grace.
-Jeremy enjoys sailing, surfing, hiking, and very active supporter/sponsor with local high school soccer, cross country, and competitive swimming.
+Jeremy enjoys sailing, surfing, hiking, and is a very active supporter/sponsor of local high school soccer, cross country, and competitive swimming.

 SARAH C. SNEAD